nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />

 # 2.4 - Seed an Availability Group from an array-based snapshot (Optional)
-In this activity, you will build an Availability Group from Snapshot leveraging the new (TSQL Based Snapshot Backup](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16) functionality in SQL Serve 2022.
+In this activity, you will build an Availability Group from Snapshot leveraging the FlashArray snapshots and the new (TSQL Based Snapshot Backup](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16) functionality in SQL Server 2022.

 ## Set up the databases